python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/20250627_minutes_draft.md

 **Next workshop at SOLEIL (Laurent will talk to Vadim and make a proposal):**
-		○ Dates - Feb 2026.
-Save the Date should be sent as fast as possible ○ Timeframe - 2 work days of program into 3 days, or different format?
+- Date: Feb 2026.
+Save the Date should be sent as fast as possible
+- Timeframe - 2 work days of program into 3 days, or different format?
-		○ Content:
+- Content:
-			§ Present use case,
+	- Present use case,
-			§ Prototype
+ 		- Prototype
-			§ Status of the documents,
+ 		- Status of the documents,
-			§ Working groups for hackathon.
+		 - Working groups for hackathon.
-			§ In-person meeting of the steering committee.
+		 - In-person meeting of the steering committee.
-		○ Options for hybrid participation - Zoom with breaktout rooms?
+	 - Options for hybrid participation - Zoom with breaktout rooms?
-		○ Funding - no COST funding this time.
-Funding from LEAPS or participation fees might be considered, ○ Scientific Committe should be set up before the meeting - should it be the Steering Committee?
+ 	- Funding - no COST funding this time.
+Funding from LEAPS or participation fees might be considered,
+  	- Scientific Committe should be set up before the meeting - should it be the Steering Committee?

 **Training (Teresia):**